code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-11-spring-jms-message-converter-example.md

 ## 3. Create a Custom JSON Message Converter

-First we define a simple `Person` class that contains a name and age.
+First, we define a simple `Person` class that contains a name and age.
 It is a simple POJO with the needed constructors and getters/setters.

 {% highlight java %}
 package com.codenotfound.jms;